Losant/losant-docs/docs/devices/overview.md

 ## Device Configuration

-Properly configuring devices is an important step to ensuring proper communication between your device and the Structure platform.
+Properly configuring devices is an important step to ensuring proper communication between your device and the Losant platform.

 ### Virtual Device

 ![Virtual Device](/images/devices/virtual-device.png "Virtual Device")

 A virtual device acts just like a physical device in most cases.
 The major difference is how state is reported.
-A virtual device's state can only be reported using a Structure workflow.
+A virtual device's state can only be reported using a Losant workflow.
 Virtual devices are useful if you'd like to record sensor data from something other than a physical thing.
 For example, you could create a workflow that requests the outside temperature every few minutes from a 3rd party weather API and saves the result as the state of a virtual device.
 Since this information is now on a device, you can visualize, trigger workflows, or perform any other actions on this information as if the data came from an actual physical widget.

 ### Device Tags

 Device tags allow you to group and organize your devices.
 Tags are defined as keys and values and they can be set to anything you'd like.
-Tags can be used in many other areas of the Structure platform including choosing devices for visualizations, access keys, and workflow triggers.
+Tags can be used in many other areas of the Losant platform including choosing devices for visualizations, access keys, and workflow triggers.
 See the section on [device queries](/devices/device-queries) for targeting devices by tag within the platform.

 ![Device Tags](/images/devices/device-tags.png "Device Tags")